openphacts/ops-docker/README.md

     sudo ln -s /bigdisk/docker /var/lib/
     sudo service docker start

+If you are using a virtual machine to run Docker (e.g. on Windows and OS X) ensure you have allocated enough disk space (and memory) to the virtual machine.

 ## Retrieving Open PHACTS Docker images

 Download this `ops-platform-setup` repository from the `master` branch: